 - No travel perks – Cash back credit cards are typically very light on perks, particularly when it comes to travel protections and benefits.

-- Limited ability to maximize your rewards – Cash back credit cards don’t let you transfer points to airline or hotel partners, where you can often get outsized value.
+- Limited ability to maximize your rewards – Cash back credit cards don’t let you transfer points or miles to airline or hotel partners, where you can often get outsized value.